CairnCoder/CairnCoder/README.md

 Please remember:
 - I don't have a Computer Science degree.
-- I have a life outside of coding and can only do it in my spare time.
+- I do have a life outside of coding and can only do it in my spare time.
+- I have an understanding of class inheritance, pointers, etc.

 ---